 4. How did you come up with an idea for “The day I started flying”?

 When Nikhil Chandwani suggested writing a book, I don’t know what to write.
 But I know this much, if I can write my own story, it might give hope to at least a few people.
-And now, when I get a lot of messages from my followers, I think I’ve made a right decision.
+And now, when I get a lot of messages from my followers, I think I’ve made the right decision.

 5. Tell me something about your book?